 The floor near the cooking hearth was swept constantly, and the hearth itself scrubbed often to keep it free from grease.
 Dripping pans were used when roasting or boiling to prevent the grease from dripping directly on the hearth.

 Scalding was a common accident when people used lugpoles.
 Lugpoles were sturdy, very green, saplings that rested on the projecting inner ledges of the fireplace throat six or seven feet above the hearth.
 If this big pole were not replaced frequently, it would burn through, causing damage to those around the hearth.

 Lugpoles were replaced by cranes.
 The crane is a large iron bracket hinged to the fireplace jamb.
-From "S" hooks and trammels placed on it, the cook suspended her cooking pots over the fire.
-The cranes' hinges allowed her to swing the pots on and off the fire safely.
+From "S" hooks and trammels placed on it, the cook suspended cooking pots over the fire.
+The cranes' hinges allowed the cook to swing the pots on and off the fire safely.
 Many implements were used by the cook.
 Each one performed a useful task.
-Different types of tools used to care for the fire were; shovels, pokers, tongs, and bellows.
+Different types of tools used to care for the fire were: shovels, pokers, tongs, and bellows.
 Without these implements, one would not have been able to cook.
 Tending to the fire was important because without doing so, one would not be able to have available the right amount of coals for baking or enough flames for boiling.

 Other versatile cooking implements are: peels, posnets , a cooking pot with 3 legs and a long handle, spiders, bird ovens, coffee roasters, tilting teakettles, ember tongs, salamanders, tin kitchens, Dutch ovens, clock jacks, griddles, waffle irons, and kettles of all sizes.
 Not all kitchens were supplied so lavishly.